IN FLUX Cycle 10

 Installation: May 9, 2022, through June 30, 2024

 Zenith, Surge, and Bliss

-Three dynamic and colorful figures, each 8-feet tall, are in the three landscape beds at Miller Plaza.
+Three dynamic and colorful figures, each 8 feet tall, are in the three landscape beds at Miller Plaza.
 Zenith, Surge, and Bliss are hand-fabricated from steel and powder-coated in a vibrant color palette with a gloss sheen.
 Each figure is made from a series of abstract metal geometric shapes that twist and turn in space.
-Each piece occupies space in a different way also relate to each other in their design and scale.
-Responding to the existing architecture and the scale of the public area, the three vibrantly colored figures soar into space.
-These dynamic figurative sculptures tell a story and enhance the identity of the plaza, whose primary business revolves around fitness, aesthetics, and wellness.
+Each piece occupies space differently and relates to each other in its design and scale.
+Responding to the existing architecture and the scale of the public area, the vibrantly colored figures soar into space.
+These dynamic figurative sculptures tell a story and enhance the identity of the plaza, which includes businesses focused on fitness, aesthetics, and wellness.

 Shirley Wagner is a Tucson artist.
 She graduated with a fine arts degree from Youngstown University in Ohio.
 Her favorite art class was sculpture, where she developed a love of form and structure.
-For nearly three decades she has been fabricating wall assemblages in her Arizona studio.
-Her early work in wood was inspired by the art of American artist Louise Nevelson.
+She has been fabricating wall assemblages in her Arizona studio for nearly three decades.
+The art of American artist Louise Nevelson inspired her early work in wood.
 In the last two years, Wagner has moved her focus from wall assemblages to large-scale figurative sculptures in metal.
 Continuing her ongoing dialogue with form and structure, her three-dimensional figures entertain a narrative revolving around human emotion.
 With this new endeavor, she is setting her sights on public art.